<-- End Marfeel -->

 Trump began by saying he liked Ronald Reagan when he was younger.
 Trump was 34 when Reagan took office.

-great dignity about him.
+dignity about him.
 You could say ‘There’s our president’ more than any other,” Trump began.
-He continued that he believes Lincoln was a great president who could have been better had he “settled” with the South before the Civil War.
+He continued by saying that he believed Lincoln was a great president who could have been better had he “settled” with the South before the Civil War.

 Trump didn’t continue to explain exactly what he believed Lincoln should have done to assuage the South, which wanted to keep the institution of slavery in place, but he affirmed that Lincoln should have “settled” the dispute.